alexindigo/grunt-rendr-requirejs/README.md

 Type: `Array`
 Default value: `[]`

-An array of file glob patterns to pass as dependencies to `stitch.createPackage()`.
+An array of file glob patterns to pass as dependencies to `requirejs.createPackage()`.
 These files are prepended to the bundled JavaScript package as-is, without being wrapped as a Stitch module.
 This is useful for third-party client-side only files, such as jQuery, that aren't wrapped in a CommonJS module.

 #### options.aliases
 Type: `Array`